Menditect/documentation/docs/definitions/application-branch.md

 ## Actions on Application branch

 ### View Application branches for an Application
-- Navigate to the Applications page to view all Applications that are used in MTA.
+- Navigate to the "Applications" page to view all Applications that are used in MTA.
 - Select an [Application](application)
-- Navigate to the Application branches & revisions tab to view the Application Branches.
+- Navigate to the "Application branches & revisions" tab to view the Application Branches.

 ## Related topics
 - [Application](application)